skupperproject/refdog/input/concepts/connector.md

 network service.
 The routing key is a string identifier that binds the connector to listeners in remote sites.

+On Kubernetes, the workload is usually specified using a pod selector.
+On Docker, Podman, and Linux, it is specified using a host and port.

 <figure>
   <img src="images/service-1.svg"/>
   <figcaption>Client connections forwarded to servers</figcaption>